The hidden costs of “DIY buying”

 Get pushed into timelines or terms that don’t suit them

-We negotiate every day, and we do it with data, structure, and insight into how local agents operate.
+We negotiate every day, and we do it with data, structure, and insight into how agents operate.
 It’s not about being aggressive.
 It’s about being prepared.

 The emotional premium: how stress clouds judgement